Staying healthy means you can make the most of your life as you get older.

 Staying active

-Tips on staying active both mentally and physically are available on the Staying active web pages.
+Tips on staying active both mentally and physically are available on the Community, sport and leisure page.

 For further information on staying active: